-- 20.2.3.a Organisers must keep an account of monies received and disbursed in connection with a ranking competition and may be required to provide a statement of accounts to the Slalom Committee. - 20.2.3.b If the accounts for a competition show a deficit, the organising group may make an application to the Slalom Committee who may consider giving limited financial assistance to offset costs necessarily incurred.
+- 20.2.3.a Organisers must keep an account of monies received and disbursed in connection with a ranking competition and may be required to provide a statement of accounts to the Slalom Committee.
+To support any such application, full accounts for the competition must be supplied. - 20.2.3.b If the accounts for a competition show a deficit, the organising group may make an application to the Slalom Committee who may consider giving limited financial assistance to offset costs necessarily incurred.